vegastexteditor/vegas-legacy/Readme.md

 Status
 =====================
 * Completed Working prototype: http://bit.ly/vegasprototype (Chrome seems to work)
-* Building out skeleton of new architecture
+* Built out rough skeleton of new architecture (will be evolving of course)
+* Working on a robust GUI

 Authors
 =====================